District and borough councils deal with planning applications for building, extending or converting homes, offices or shops.

 Although we are not obliged to take account of representations received outside this period the County Council try to take account of any late views that may be received before a decision is made, but this cannot be guaranteed.
 We will endeavour to ensure all relevant comments are made available to the decision makers (the Planning and Regulatory Committee or Head of Service if decisions are being made under delegated powers).

 For planning applications being determined by the Planning and Regulatory Committee the deadline for receipt of representations to be taken into account is midday (12 noon) on the day before an application is reported to committee.
 Delaying your representation means that your comments might not be incorporated into the written report.
 Written comments are publicly available and cannot be treated as confidential.
+Please note that in order to speak at the Committee we must have received a written representation from you on the planning application in question at least 14 days in advance of the meeting.
+Full details of the public speaking scheme procedure can be found here.

 If you require further advice, you can contact Planning Aid, a voluntary service offering free, independent and professional advice on town planning matters to community groups and individuals.